 In my previous piece at Republic Standard, I dealt extensively with hate speech laws and the broad-based ability of governments to censor any un-authorized opinions.
 I’d like to explicate a few more points here if I may.

 I stated in my previous piece that what are becoming legal protections against criticism of Islam follow the same trajectory as those for Judaism; anti-Holocaust denial laws and their various legal similes are not merely confined to denying the Holocaust ever happened.
 They encompass individuals who might quibble with the exact number of Jews killed during the Holocaust, and by what means.
-Even stating, for example, that we only have officially documented numbers of 2.4 million Jews killed by June 1943, and anything after that is an extrapolation, one is affixed with the epithet of “Holocaust Denier”—their lives subject to ruin and, if in Austria, Germany, or any of the other nations I listed previously, they may also face fines and imprisonment.
+Even stating, for example, that the absolute maximum number of Jews killed by the Nazis by June 1943, to use David Cole's research, is 2.4 million, and anything after that is an extrapolation, one is affixed with the epithet of “Holocaust Denier”—their lives subject to ruin and, if in Austria, Germany, or any of the other nations I listed previously, they may also face fines and imprisonment.

 Though not as extreme in punishment, the parallels with man-made climate change are frighteningly similar.
 These epithets are stand-ins for having an honest debate about what, if any, role man has in climate change; the at-once loaded and meaningless phrase “climate change” itself has become a moving goal-post (remember global warming?) in much the same way as Holocaust Denial or Islamophobia, subject to ideological revision.